ash-project/ash/documentation/tutorials/get-started.md

 #### Clean up your code that uses Ash?

 Creating and using changesets manually can be verbose, and they all look very similar.
-Luckily, Ash has your back and can generate these for you using Code Interfaces!
+Luckily, Ash has your back and can help you build high quality interfaces for you!

 Check out the [Code Interface Guide](/documentation/topics/code-interface.md) to derive things like `Helpdesk.Support.Ticket.assign!(representative.id)`